‘Sister Wives’ News: Mariah Brown Has A Girlfriend, Get The Details

 “I just always expected that she would grow up, meet a guy, get married and have kids.
 I kind of always expected that.
 I always wanted to have a son.
 I just always kind of thought well, you know, since I never had a son, I will be able to adopt Mariah’s husband as a kind of a son.
 And I looked forward to seeing who that could be.
 And that’s not gonna happen.”

 It was explained to Meri Brown that she can have the same things in the future, but that Mariah would just be doing it all with a woman instead of a man.
-Meri seemed to come to terms with it all but was just very surprised at first to hear the news.
+Meri seemed to come to terms with it all, but was just very surprised at first to hear the news.
 The fans can’t wait to see how Meri reacts to Audrey Kriss and if she likes her a lot.

 Are you surprised to hear that Mariah Brown has a girlfriend now?
 Do you think that Audrey Kriss should join her on the next season of Sister Wives?
 Sound off in the comments section below on your thoughts, and don’t miss new episodes of Sister Wives when it returns to TLC.
 So far, TLC has not confirmed another season, but they also haven’t said the show was canceled, so more than likely it will return again in the future.